jbsense1/MatchMaking/README.md

 ## Troubleshooting

-### "Failed to find a match" on mobile devices
+### "Failed to find a match" on mobile devices or other networks
-This issue occurs when accessing the deployed frontend from a mobile device while the backend is still running locally.
+This issue occurs when accessing the deployed frontend from a device while the backend is still running locally.
 To fix this:

 1. Deploy your backend to a cloud service (Railway, Render, etc.)
 2. Update the `NEXT_PUBLIC_API_BASE_URL` environment variable in Vercel to point to your deployed backend